na-na-hi/renget/archive/99iee.md

 623 H: Vermel Darkstar challenges the reigning Tyrannus Noxus Blacknova to a fight to the death for the throne of Negazion after Rojoris visits him privately in his chambers in humanoid form. aaa H: Vermel Darkstar wins the duel, ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself
 624 H: A whole division directly under The Order goes missing in action.
 Was revealed later that some defected to Negazion to attack a member each of the First Brigade and the Quad Force Brigade.
 625-628 H: The Order gains widespread fame and adoration.
-Suntempo Squad and TriNero Squad established, Penta Brigade, widely acclaimed Mythos Brigade, and PriCo Brigade added.
+Suntempo Squad and TriNero Squad established under the Star Knights, Penta Brigade, widely acclaimed Mythos Brigade, and PriCo Brigade added.
 626H: Grand Hydra Karonda ascends the Anakondian throne.
-627 H: A Guardian from the Penta Brigade was reported KIA a few days into her duty running afoul of Blancopolis soldiers not recognizing her place as a Guardian.
+627 H: A Guardian from the Penta Brigade was reported KIA a mere week into her duty running afoul of Blancopolis soldiers not recognizing her place as a Guardian.
+The attack was allegedly for past infractions of the Red Doctrine.
 628 H: The Celestium bickers over the state of Aurorai's mortals.
 Rojoris deems Aurorai too soft after centuries' worth of peace, to which Covernius and Auroia protest.
 629 H: Regis Altare inherits the top position of the Tempus Guild from his mentor, Polaris Tempest. aaa H: Grand Pontifex Damaso declares both the Tempus Guild and the Knights division of The Order heretics, along with those who actively mingle with them.